Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 But whatever your desire for change, if you’ve got neutral paint in the room, you can stay flexible with your other design elements and always achieve a beautiful look and feel.
 That’s a BIG plus!

-When I was a kid, my mother would “take a notion” to repaint the kitchen walls above the wainscoting, or maybe some badly scuffed trim.
+When I was a kid, my mother would “take a notion” to repaint the kitchen walls above the wainscoting.
+Or maybe touch up some badly scuffed trim.
 And we’d stop at the hardware store and ask for a gallon of Devoe in White.
 That was it.
 Except to specify a finish.
 (There was also an Antique White on the shelf, but the clerk censured it as “never for a kitchen.”)

 Because here’s the thing.
-If you buy high quality paint, and you choose the right range of whites and neutrals in the same “family,” you will get brilliant results!
+If you buy high quality paint, and you choose the right range of whites and neutrals in the same “family,” you will get brilliant, sophisticated results!
 You will not be bored.
 And you will never feel like you’re standing in the same room you just left.

 - The amount and quality of light in the space.
 (This is SO important.)